sql-js/sql.js/README.md

 // Run a query in which the function is used db.run("INSERT INTO hello VALUES (add_js(7, 3), add_js('Hello ', 'world'));"); // Inserts 10 and 'Hello world'

-// You can create custom aggregation functions, by passing a name, an initial
+// You can create custom aggregation functions, by passing a name
-// value, and two functions to `db.create_aggregate`:
+// and a set of functions to `db.create_aggregate`:
 //
+// - a initialization function.
+This function receives no arguments and returns
+//   the initial value for the aggregation function
 // - a step function.
 This function receives as a first argument the state
 //   object created in init, as well as the values received in the step.
 It
 //   will be called on every value to be aggregated, and its return value